A summary document (PDF), of the working draft of the Integrated Watershed Management Plan.

 2015 Watershed Planning - Finding Solutions

 Results from the workshops and the response forms were used to prepare a report on the consultation process.
-A summary of that report follows:

 - Increased phosphorus loading and associated algae growth in lakes